jac307/MediaArtTutorials/ART1TI3/AI-Grap-Novel-01.md

 In your **Experimentation** section, create an alternative visual narrative of *The Rapid Decline*:

-- Generate a series of images that follow the **structure, tone, and emotional arc** of the story.
+- Generate a series of four images that follow the **structure, tone, and emotional arc** of the story.
 - Maintain **stylistic cohesion** so your visuals feel like a unified graphic novel.
 - **Actively challenge AI bias**.
   > Copilot often defaults to white or stereotypical characters.
 Intentionally diversify representation, avoid generic “AI aesthetics” (plastic textures, smooth unrealistic lighting, hyper-glossy detail), and push toward personal, meaningful styles.